It’s Not Progressive Christianity, It’s Accommodationist Christianity, and It Has Nothing of Christ In It

 Accommodationists love saying Jesus was a loving, tolerant, probably even socialist “ethical teacher,” who accepted everyone and never wanted anyone to have to change, other than being more loving and tolerant, of course.
 I marvel when I hear that.
 Do they even know how to read?

-We have written evidence of the kind of person Jesus was.
+We have written evidence informing us of the kind of person Jesus was.
 You can either go with that evidence, or you can make up some other Jesus of your own.
-If you do the inventing thing, honesty says you ought to say so.
-If you go with the record we have, then you simply cannot say they tell the story of a life like they imagine.
+If you do the inventing thing, honesty says you ought to say that’s what you’re doing.
+If you go with the records we have, then you simply must own up to the fact that they do not tell the story of the “Jesus” you imagine.

 Hear me through as I say this, please, but Jesus was as non-accommodating as a person could possibly be.
 Of course He was empathetic, He was caring, and He was perfectly loving.
 Everywhere He went, He met people where they were and gave them what they needed most.
 For some it was healing, others deliverance, others a word of God’s forgiveness.
 That’s true compassion.